FDVILJOEN/SqliteDataTierGenerator/README.md

 # SqliteDataTierGenerator
 Given a Sqlite Database, this generates a set of c# classes which performs basic CRUD operations.

+**Capabilities:**
+* For every table, a corresponding class is created with Attributes defined for every field.
+* Foreign Key Properties are defined on parent and child classes.
+* Instances can be synchronised with the database using the Insert, Update, Delete and AddUpdate methods.

 Here is a sample schema:

 ![Database Schema](/img/chinook-schema.svg?raw=true "Example Sqlite Schema")